howerj/liblisp/liblisp.md

-        *random-max*       Maximum number a random number can be *integer-max*      Maximum number an integer can be *integer-min*      Minimum number an integer can be *integer*          Integer type option for coerce or type?
-        *symbol*           Symbol  type option for coerce or type?
-        *cons*             Cons    type option for coerce or type?
-        *string*           String  type option for coerce or type?
-        *hash*             Hash    type option for coerce or type?
-        *io*               IO      type option for type?
+        *random-max*       Maximum number a random number can be *integer-max*      Maximum number an integer can be *integer-min*      Minimum number an integer can be *integer*          Integer   type option for coerce or type-of *symbol*           Symbol    type option for coerce or type-of *cons*             Cons      type option for coerce or type-of *string*           String    type option for coerce or type-of *hash*             Hash      type option for coerce or type-of *io*               IO        type option for type-of
-        *float*            Float   type option for coerce or type?
-        *procedure*        Procedure type option type?
+        *float*            Float     type option for coerce or type-of *procedure*        Procedure type option type-of
-        *primitive*        Primitive type option for type?
+        *primitive*        Primitive type option for type-of
-        *f-procedure*      Fexpr     type option for type?
+        *f-procedure*      Fexpr     type option for type-of
-        *user-defined*     User-define type option for type?
+        *user-defined*     User-define type option for type-of
         *file-in*          File   input  option for open
         *file-out*         File   output option for open
         *string-in*        String input  option for open
         *string-out*       String output option for open
         *lc-all*           Locale all option for locale!
         *lc-collate*       Locale collate option for locale!